robertsv/aws-cloudformation-demo/README.md

 # aws-cloudformation-with-ec2-and-saltstack

 AWS CloudFormation sample template to demo how to:
+* use CF init (AWS::CloudFormation::Init) and UserData for instance initialization (install salt and Java)
 * create two EC2 instances in non-default VPC, where one is in public subnet and one in private subnet
-* use CF init (AWS::CloudFormation::Init) and UserData for instance initialization
-* install salt

 Following main resources are created:
 * VPC